-Webster Equity Partners, LLC (“Webster”) makes the following disclosures in accordance with Articles 6(1) and 7(2) of the Sustainable Risk Finance Disclosure Regulation (EU/2019/2088) (the “SFDR”).
+Webster Equity Partners, LLC (“Webster”) makes the following disclosures in accordance with Articles 6(1) and 7(2) of the Sustainable Finance Disclosure Regulation (EU/2019/2088) (the “SFDR”).

-Integration of sustainability risks.
 A sustainability risk means “an environmental, social or governance (“ESG”) event or condition that, if it occurs, could cause an actual or potential material negative impact on the value of the investment.”
 In the context of Webster, sustainability risks are risks which, if they were to crystallize, would cause a material negative impact on the value of the portfolios of Webster’s funds.

 Webster will follow its procedures to identify and mitigate sustainability risks, although there can be no guarantee that Webster will successfully identify and mitigate all material risks.

-This is because Webster is currently not in a position to obtain and/or measure all the data which it would be required by the SFDR to report, or to do so systematically, consistently and at a reasonable cost with respect to all investment decisions.
+Webster does not consider the principal adverse impacts of its investment decisions on sustainability factors (“the PAIs”) in the manner prescribed by Article 4 of the SFDR.
+This is because Webster considers that it is currently not able to obtain and/or measure all the data which would be required by the SFDR to report, or to do so systematically, consistently and at a reasonable cost with respect to all investment strategies and decisions.
 This is in part because underlying investments are not widely required to, and may not currently, report by reference to the same data.

-EU criteria for environmentally sustainable economic activities.
-The investments underlying these financial products do not take into account the EU criteria for environmentally sustainable economic activities
+The investments underlying these financial products do not consider the EU criteria for environmentally sustainable economic activities.

 Webster’s stance on this matter will be reviewed periodically by reference to market developments.

-Remuneration policy.
 Webster pays staff a combination of fixed remuneration (salary) and variable remuneration (including, for example, bonus).
 Variable remuneration allocated to staff reflects both personal and firm performance.
 Compliance with Webster’s risk management policies and procedures and risk control measures (which relate to, among other types of risk, sustainability risks) are considered in assessing the level of an individual’s variable remuneration.
 The performance assessment criteria also consider quantitative measures that might, depending on the role and responsibilities of the staff member, include financial metrics which would be impacted by the crystallization of risks.